nicholas-long/environment/zet/20230922222627/README.md

 # testing environment on netbook

-- concept of `testing environment on netbook`
-- using normal vim so i can test the lightweight keybinds
 - need to get rid of on-screen keyboard
   - [20230922222809](/zet/20230922222809/README.md) getting rid of on-screen keyboard
 - i can work on it for a couple hours and it is still at 60%